New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 Aflac U.S. exceeded $5 billion in annualized premiums in force for the first time.

-Aflac was the first company to contribute more than $1 million to the Red Cross for Tsunami relief in Japan.
+Aflac was the first company to contribute more than $1 million to the Red Cross for tsunami relief after a tragic earthquake off of Northeastern Japan.

 2012